-- (a) For rivers and streams, the lesser of: - (i) a distance downstream equal to seven times the width of the river (allowing for low flows); or - (ii) 200 metres downstream. - (b) For rivers subject to tidal influence at the point of discharge: - as for rivers in 15.1.14(a), plus a distance upstream equal to half of that allowed downstream. - (c) For lakes and wetlands (with open standing water): - (i) within a radius of 100 metres of the discharge point for lakes, and 10 metres of the discharge point for wetlands. - (d) For coastal waters, limited to the extent necessary to achieve effective mixing, having regard to: - (i) the characteristics of the discharge, including the contaminant type, concentration and volume: - (ii) the coastal processes that exist at and near the point of discharge; and

-(iii) the nature, sensitivity and use of the coastal waters.
+- (ii) 200 metres downstream. - (b) For rivers subject to tidal influence at the point of discharge: - (i) as for rivers in 15.1.14(a), plus a distance upstream equal to half of that allowed downstream. - (c) For lakes and wetlands (with open standing water): - (i) within a radius of 100 metres of the discharge point for lakes, and 10 metres of the discharge point for wetlands. - (d) For coastal waters, limited to the extent necessary to achieve effective mixing, having regard to: - the characteristics of the discharge, including the contaminant type, concentration and volume: - (ii) the coastal processes that exist at and near the point of discharge; and - (iii) the nature, sensitivity and use of the coastal waters.